ABDOMINAL AORTIC ANEURYSM OVERVIEW

 - What is likely to happen if I do not have either treatment?

-Most people with abdominal aortic aneurysms live healthy, symptom-free lives.
+Most people with AAA live healthy, symptom-free lives.
 The decision to undergo surgery involves weighing the risk of aneurysm rupture versus the risks of a surgical procedure.
 While some general guidelines are suggested based upon the aneurysm size and the rate at which it is enlarging, each treatment decision should be made on an individual basis.
 Patients should discuss their individual risk of surgery with an experienced healthcare provider to make an informed decision.

 WHERE TO GET MORE INFORMATION